 It’s no secret that landscape is a popular kind of photography.
 You may easily become mesmerized by a gorgeous landscape while you travel.
-Photographing a great moment may be transformed into a work of art.
 Many times, a cityscape will also fall under the category of landscape because of the similarities between the two genres of photography.

 A horizontal format is not required for photographing landscapes.
 Although it’s a widespread misunderstanding, you can capture landscape photos in horizontal orientation.
 To achieve the most appealing image possible, each scene will have its unique features that will determine viewpoint, camera settings, and photographic approaches.